TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/43 - John/John 7/John 7.6.md

 ---

-Jesus therefore saith unto them, My time is not yet come; but your time is always ready.
+Jesus therefore said to them, "My time has not yet come, but your time is always ready.